 To reduce the transmission of COVID-19, the following measures are very important:

 If you are concerned you may have COVID-19, please call your GP or the National COVID-19 Hotline on 1800 020 080.
-If you develop symptoms (such as fever, cough, sore throat, diarrhoea, fatigue, difficulty) and you have had close contact with someone diagnosed with COVID-19, you should seek urgent medical review at a fever clinic for consideration of COVID-19 testing.
+If you develop symptoms (such as fever, cough, sore throat, diarrhoea, fatigue, difficulty), please contact your obstetrician or your GP.

 In light of the COVID-19 pandemic and the risks to pregnant women, the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) has suggested the following: